RobCranfill/practiceMonitor/README.md

     * Can I make some of it R/W?
 For persistence?
 Needed??
   * Workaround: GUI menu for shutdown
  * https://github.com/RobCranfill/practiceMonitor/security/dependabot/1
+ * Alternate display

+Since the display of the elapsed session time seems problematic (doesn't update nicely) can we show something else?
+Like just a "Session in progress" screen?
+But that doesn't encourage extending a session ("I see I have practiced for 17 minutes - can I make it to 20?").

 ## Installation
 * Python 3.11.2 used